 5. Move the conversation offline

-Last “level” in your efforts is to move the conversation “offline” – it can be a telephone, a Skype conversation, webinar or maybe even a physical meeting.
+The last “level” in your efforts is to move the conversation “offline” – it can be a telephone, a Skype conversation, a webinar or maybe even a physical meeting.
 It is all about building the relationship, and in this way getting a collaboration going.